3 Ways for Tourism Brands to Optimise YouTube

 - Add Sections.
 Once your’ve organised your own videos and also user generated videos into playlists, it’s then a great ideal to add these to your Home Page, so people can see them when they scroll down.

 - Choose a Feature Video.
 This is the video people see as soon as they arrive to your YouTube Home Page.
 Choose a video that gives a good overview of your tourism experiences.
+You can choose one for new visitors and also returning visitors.

 - Choose Feature Channels that complement your tourism experience, such as your state or region YouTube Channels or other Tourism Operator channels.